-57 years after Ellen Ripley had a close encounter with the reptilian alien creature from the first movie, she is called back, this time, to help a group of highly trained colonial marines fight off against the sinister extraterrestrials.
+- 57 years after Ellen Ripley had a close encounter with the reptilian alien creature from the first movie, she is called back, this time, to help a group of highly trained colonial marines fight off against the sinister extraterrestrials.
 But this time, the aliens have taken over a space colony on the moon LV-426.
 When the colonial marines are called upon to search the deserted space colony, they later find out that they are up against more than what they bargained for.
 Using specially modified machine guns and enough firepower, it's either fight or die as the space marines battle against the aliens.
-As the Marines do their best to defend themselves, Ripley must attempt to protect a young girl who is the sole survivor of the decimated space colony.
+As the Marines do their best to defend themselves, Ripley must attempt to protect a young girl who is the sole survivor of the nearly wiped out space colony.—blazesnakes9

 In Gateway Station, a space facility orbiting Earth, Ripley regains consciousness in a hospital.
 A nurse tells her she is in a medical bay.
 She is visited by Carter Burke (Paul Reiser), a representative of Weyland-Yutani (the Company from the previous movie, and Ripley's employer) who brings the cat Jones along.
-When Ripley states that she does not recognize the medical bay, Burke gives her some terrible news: she has been in hypersleep for 57 years, her spacecraft having drifted aimlessly through space until the salvage vessel discovered it by very fortunate coincidence.
+When Ripley states that she does not recognize the medical bay, Burke gives her some terrible news: she has been in hypersleep for 57 years, her spacecraft having drifted through space until the salvage vessel discovered it by very fortunate coincidence.
 Ripley shows clear distress and discomfort, when Jones starts hissing at her as she starts to convulse in the bed.
 Burke calls for medical attention, and the staff attempt to restrain Ripley.
 She pleads with them to kill her, before pulling her shirt up to reveal something pushing out of her stomach.
 Ripley suddenly wakes up bolt-upright in the hospital bed, clutching her chest, revealing the scene to be a nightmare.
 A nurse on the monitor next to her bed asks her if she needs something to help her sleep, but Ripley declines.
 The nurse was the one featured in her dream; the dream was a recollection from a real encounter with Burke, apart from the alien bursting out.

 Some time later, Ripley is sitting in an simulated environment waiting for Burke, who wants to prepare her for a board hearing.
 The Company has started a formal investigation into what happened with the Nostromo, and wants to question Ripley about her role in its destruction.
 Ripley is only interested in hearing news about her daughter Amanda.
 Burke hesitantly hands her a picture of an older woman and tells Ripley that her daughter has passed away from cancer while she was drifting through space.
 Devastated, Ripley whispers that she promised her daughter that she would be back for her 11th birthday before going off on the Nostromo.